 The 10 Essential Items to Unpack First

-So, the good news is that the main bit of moving house is over – you have all your boxes stacked in your new property and you’ve handed back the keys for your old place.
+So, the good news is that the main bit of moving house is over – you’ve had help with the removals process, all your boxes stacked in your new property and you’ve handed back the keys for your old place.
 The bad news is that it’s time to unpack.

 This can be an overwhelming thought for many people, so it’s important you take your time and unpack the essential items first as this will make life significantly easier for you.